ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

   name (e.g. ``x``) by which it is defined in that module.
 The original name uniquely identifies an entity.

-* **Qualified name**: A qualified name is a name prepended with a module name followed by a ``.``, with no intervening whitespace.
-Both alphanumeric and symbolic names can be qualified.
+* **Qualified name**: A qualified name is a name optionally prepended with a module name followed by a ``.``, with no intervening whitespace.

 * **Entity**: An entity is a definition that can be exported and imported.
-  An entity is uniquely identified by its original names name.
+  An entity is uniquely identified by its original name.
 Entities include variables, classes, datatypes, and constructors, among a few other constructs.

 * **Environment**: An environment is mapping of qualified